-According to the report, the market is segmented on the basis of the forms of stevia available namely powder, liquid and leaf.
+According to the report, the market is segmented on the basis of the extract type of stevia, namely powder, liquid and leaf.
 The powder form currently holds the biggest market share, followed by liquid and leaf.
 Based on its end-uses, stevia finds its application mainly in the food, beverage and pharmaceutical markets.
-Its demand in the food sector is comparatively high due to the rising demand of low-calorie foods.
+Its demand in the beverage sector is comparatively high due to the rising demand for low-calorie drinks.
 The global stevia market has also been segmented on the basis of geography where Asia Pacific represented the biggest producer.
 Within Asia Pacific, China represented the leading producer of stevia.
 Asia Pacific was followed by the North American region where demand for natural sweeteners made from herbs is growing robustly especially in food and beverages.
 The third largest market for stevia was South America with Brazil, Colombia, Peru, Paraguay, and Uruguay being the key producers.

 Key Questions Answered in This Report: